 Once the company receives the applicant’s original work permit, then prospective expats can apply for a residence visa at their local embassy before arriving in the country.

 Some foreigners looking to work in Taiwan arrive on a visa waiver, find a job, apply for a work permit, and then use the work permit to apply for a residence visa in Taiwan.
 This process has been streamlined in recent years and is, for the most part, quite straightforward.
-For those not eligible for a visa waiver, it is best to obtain a work permit before arriving in Taiwan.
+For those not eligible for a visa waiver, it's best to obtain a work permit before arriving in Taiwan.

 New arrivals should remember that they cannot begin working in Taiwan without a work permit, even if they have started the permit process, which can take several weeks.
 Once an expat has their work permit, they can legally work while they apply for a residence visa and wait for it to be processed.
 The advantage of organising a work and residence permit before arriving in Taiwan is that an expat can legally live and work in Taiwan from their first day of arrival.